LeDuyCoder/AppEnglishFlutter/README.md

 ### Installation
 1. **Download the App:**
-    - Visit the Google Play Store or Apple App Store.
+    - Download file apk
-    - Search for "AppEnglish" and download the application.
+    - Install app

 2. **Create an Account:**
     - Open the app and click on the "Register" button.